rev1995/kubernetes_playground/README.md

 This documentation guides you in setting up K8s cluster with one master node and one worker node.
 We can add more master and worker nodes.

-This setup will provison Practice Environemnt for CKA/CKAD and CKS Exams.
+>This setup will provison Practice Environemnt for CKA/CKAD and CKS Exams.
+ This setup should not be viewed as production ready.

 # Prerequisites